manikandan-1704/image-converter/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contributing
 Contributions are welcome!
-Please follow these steps to contribute:
+Please follow these steps to contribute:🙌

 #### 1. Fork the repository
 #### 2. Create a new branch